stevendaye/O-Bundle-Test-Project/README.md

       </header>
     {{/if}}
   ```
-  NOTE: All event handlers and logic created for these features are found in the file `assets/js/theme/category.js` from line 38-137 and from line 165-171
+  **NOTE**: All event handlers and logic created for these features are found in the file `assets/js/theme/category.js` from line 38-137 and from line 165-171

 ## CSS Styles
-I created a sass file named *custom.scss* in *assets/scss* then added all the css rules needed for these tasks.
-This file was then imported in *assets/scss/theme.scss* to make it availabe for the entire wesbsites.
+I created a sass file named **custom.scss** in **assets/scss** then added all the css rules needed for these tasks.
+This file was then imported in **assets/scss/theme.scss** to make it availabe for the entire wesbsite.

 ## Other Handy BigCommerce Functionalities
-There were several other BigCommerce Features and Handlebars Helpers that I found to be very useful.
-One that was handy for the implementation of the features was how I could access variables rendered by Handlebars in their corresponding JavaScript file: The keyword *inject*.
+There were several other BigCommerce Features and *Handlebars Helpers* that I found to be very useful.
+One that was handy for the implementation of the features was how I could access variables rendered by Handlebars in their corresponding JavaScript file: The keyword **inject**.
-Other ones were Helpers like *getImage* and *getImageSrcset* to get the product images with default image pointing to the CDN.
+Other ones were Helpers like **getImage** and **getImageSrcset** to get the product images with default image pointing to the CDN.

 # Deployment
 Once completed, to make sure my local changes are live I pushed my changes with the command: `*stencil push*`

 # Issues Encountered
-- The first issue was that I could not create my trial store on "Monday 16th".
+- The first issue was that I could not create my trial store on time on "Monday 16th".
 Everytime I tried creating the store, I was constantly hit with the error message: *"We’re sorry, we are unable to create your trial store.
 Error account_support"*.
 I tried looking for solution going to the BigCommerce support page, and seems that others also have encountred the same error in the past.
 I reached out to the customer support team for more help.
 I kept trying to open it untill it worked out creating my store on Tuesday 17th in the Night.
 I started working on the store on Wednesday 18th.

 - I also got some issues when installing Stencil on my Linux system but the folwoing two links were handy:
   - https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/installing-stencil